 Obviously if a boundary has to do with safety, we have to handle it differently.
 But, for the most part, calm consistency will eventually win the day.

 3. Try to stay calm

 I am cringing while writing those words.
 I know that it seems like the least helpful advice I can give.
 And I know how very hard it can be in the heat of the moment.
-But, there are a couple of reasons while it is important for us to continue to strive to remain calm.
+But, there are a couple of reasons why it is important for us to continue striving to remain calm.

 4. Let the tantrum ride